shasvath-kapadia/shasvath-kapadia.github.io/_pages/research.md

 # My Research

 Text to appear soon.
-For now, please click on the Publications tab in the Home page to check out my publications.
+For now, please click on the Publications tab on the top right corner of this page to check out my publications.